jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {'key': 'value', 'new_key': 'new value'} != {'key': 'value'}

-  I add the new key-value pair to the assertion
+  I add the new key-value pair to the :ref:`assertion<AssertionError>`

   .. code-block:: python